Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 By integrating learning expeditions, character development, and a positive school culture, Expeditionary Learning equips students with a comprehensive and enriching educational journey.

 Expeditionary Learning is firmly rooted in a set of core principles that serve as the bedrock of this educational philosophy.
-These principles are inspired by the experiences of Outward Bound, which is well-known for its experiential learning expeditions.
+These principles are inspired by the activities of Outward Bound, which is well-known for its experiential learning expeditions.

 These guiding principles influence every aspect of the Expeditionary Learning framework, from the design of the classroom environment to the evaluation of Expeditionary Learning schools.